Oliveraider2/My-Quant-Strates/growth_trend_resonance/README.md

-# Growth-Trend-Resonance Stock Selection Strategy (REBUILD)
+# Growth-Trend-Resonance Stock Selection Strategy (REPRODUCED)

 This strategy selects the top 30 stocks monthly by a composite score of:
 1. TTM growth rate (top 1/3)